 If that switch is broken or acting up, it might wrongly tell the car a door is open, and the inside lights stay on.

-There’s a separate door ajar light; if you notice that being on while the door is closed, that could be a sign that you’re dealing with this issue.
+If you notice your Ford F150 door ajar light stays on while the door is closed, that could be a sign that you’re dealing with this issue.

 3. Door Striker Is Misplaced